Mozilla VPN Review

 - Encryption: Mozilla utilizes WireGuard as its encryption method, and that’s a good thing.
 This open-source software gave us fast speeds while hiding our web traffic and IP addresses from our Internet Service Provider.
 All in all, we were happy with the methods that Mozilla used to privatize our web activity.

 - Multi-hop: Now, multi-hop certainly isn’t a necessary feature for VPNs; we’d describe it more as an added bonus.
-Basically, it means that our web data would be encrypted multiple times as opposed to once.
-While Mozilla VPN lacks multi-hop, this isn’t a dealbreaker by any means.
+But it’s certainly nice to have, and we’re glad Mozilla lets us encrypt our traffic twice over.6

 - Dynamic IP addresses: The more and more you wear the same disguise over and over, the more conspicuous you’ll be, and the same thing is true of IP addresses.
 Fortunately, Mozilla gave us a new IP address, or disguise, every time we connected to their server, which is our preference over static IP addresses.